-- Undo the compression nut on the gas feed pipe to the injector (see Figure 72). - 2.
+- 1. Undo the compression nut on the gas feed pipe to the injector (see Figure 70). - 2.
 Undo the valve securing screw/s and disengage the gas feed tube out of the injector. - 3.
-Unscrew the injector from the venturi cover. - 4.
+Remove the four venturi housing securing nuts and lift off the housing. - 4.
+Unscrew the injector securing nut from inside the venturi housing and remove the injector. - 5.
 Replace in reverse order ensuring that the replacement jet size (marked on the jet) is as given on the data badge.